deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 The guys all left him to it and found stuff to do.
 Murray, Firth and Blaczynski set about cleaning up the gear, while the Defenders gathered round the damaged wall and held a hushed consultation with one another.

-Just as the last of the plates was being racked up, Rebar sidled over and gave John a tap on the shoulder.
+Just as the last of the plates was being racked up, REBAR sidled over and gave John a tap on the shoulder.

 "Dude, uh… that was a structural wall he busted."
 He whispered.
 "We kinda need everyone out of here while we make it safe."